Ximena_Portilla

 Family Well-Being and Children’s Development

-Her other body of research at MDRC is on the Mother and Infant Home Visiting Program Evaluation (MIHOPE), a large-scale national evaluation of home visiting programs that intend to prevent child maltreatment and improve maternal and child health, parenting skills, and child development outcomes.
-She is co-leading the impact evaluation of parenting and child outcomes for the children who participated in MIHOPE at the kindergarten follow-up.
+She also works on the Mother and Infant Home Visiting Program Evaluation (MIHOPE), a large-scale national evaluation of home visiting programs that intend to prevent child maltreatment and improve maternal and child health, parenting skills, and child development outcomes.
+Currently, she is co-leading the impact evaluation of parenting and child outcomes for the children who participated in MIHOPE at the kindergarten follow-up.

 Products